-When you have naturally warm hair, platinum can be your go-to blonde color.
+Platinum can be your go-to blonde color when you have naturally warm hair.
 Like what UK-based stylist and salon owner April Yardley says, “Work with your natural tones, not against them.
-Otherwise, you’ll have to top your hair with a toner every couple of weeks just to refresh it.”
+Otherwise, you’ll have to top your hair with a toner every few weeks to refresh it.”

 This blonde hue will suit most skin tones perfectly by adding face-framing highlights.
 Go with some honey tones, which will flatter the complexion, too.

 Two things to ask your hair colorist: Will it suit my features and lifestyle?
 Can I afford it?

 Reaching the platinum level of shade may take time and money, depending on your natural color.

 You’ll love it when it’s done at the salon.
 But when you go home and wash it, it’ll look different.